lsst-dm/dmtn-220/index.rst

 Having a database to support Campaign Definition starts to make more sense in this context.

 Furthermore, even in WFD DR processing, there are multiple different input dataset specifications, for different tasks in the pipeline, as our processing is not driven by inputs alone (`QuantumGraph` is a graph, not a flat list!).
-So we must consider not just global filterig, but data ID *groups* and *relationships* as well.
+So we must consider not just global filtering, but data ID *groups* and *relationships* as well.
 Whether this is part of the definition of a campaign is, we believe, the single biggest point of contention about the scope of Campaign Management/Definition and its relationship to middleware, in large part because resolving it involves both technical considerations about how to represent data ID relationships and management/process considerations for how to assign responsibilities and schedule work.

-As a concrete example, we'll consider building different kinds of coadds: while some coadds may attempt to include as many input visits as possible, others may include only include visits that with certain date ranges, that meet certain processing-generated criteria (e.g. PSF model quality), or are simply random subsets (e.g. for cross-validation).
+As a concrete example, we'll consider building different kinds of coadds: while some coadds may attempt to include as many input visits as possible, others may include only include visits within certain date ranges, that meet certain processing-generated criteria (e.g. PSF model quality), or that are simply random subsets (e.g. for cross-validation).
 We can imagine specifying the inputs to these coadds in three different ways:

 - We might define which visits to include in each coadd explicitly, in advance, as part of the definition of a campaign, suggesting an implementation in which these relationships are also maintained in JSON data ID sets that are uploaded to the `Registry` database.